Aiven-Open/klaw/README.md

 ### Download

-You can download the full latest Kafkawize software bundle including documentation from https://kafkawize.com/download/
+You can download the full latest Kafkawize community software bundle including documentation from https://kafkawize.io/download/

 ## Built With